 During campus emergencies, it may become necessary to evacuate and or close one or more buildings or facilities on campus.
-Campus police have the ability to control key ingress and egress routes of campus facilities during emergency situation to safeguard the campus community.
+Campus police can control key ingress and egress routes of campus facilities during emergency situation to safeguard the campus community.